progandy/mhalo/README.md

 disable/enable them with the meson command line options `-Dpng=disabled|enabled`, `-Djpeg=disabled|enabled` and `-Dwebp=disabled|enabled`.
+SVG support is enabled by default (as it does not require additional dependencies).
+You can disable it with the meson command line option `-Dsvg=false`

 ## Derivative work

 * https://codeberg.org/droc12345/wbg - adds support for directories
   with images, random, timer flags.

+## License
+Wbg is released under the [MIT license](LICENSE).

+Wbg (optionally) uses nanosvg, released under the [Zlib license](3rd-party/nanosvg/LICENSE.txt).